 - Highest-rated app for Android: The Vivint Smart Home app has 4.6 rating on Androids, the highest of the four.

-- Professional installation: Vivint is the only company that requires professional installation.
+- Professional installation: Vivint is the only company that provides professional installation on the house.

 To learn more, read our review of the Vivint security system.